Mike Tilleman: Personal life and death

-Mike Tilleman hosted a celebrity pheasant hunt, called "Legends for Lights", where former NFL players went to Havre every Fall and all money raised was donated to the Northern Lights Athletic Foundation for the MSU-Northern athletic program, providing scholarships and paying for one full-time coaching position.
+Tilleman's philanthropy often focused on providing educational opportunities.
+Among other things, he hosted a celebrity pheasant hunt, called "Legends for Lights", where former NFL players went to Havre every Fall and all money raised was donated to the Northern Lights Athletic Scholarship Foundation, which Tilleman helped found, for the MSU-Northern athletic program, providing scholarships and paying for one full-time coaching position.
+In 1991, he was elected to the Northern Montana Hospital board of trustees.